-As illustrated in Figure 3-1, there was a downward trend in SSO events (-40%), including wet weather (-54%), while the non-wet weather SSOs increased (+36%), over the five-year period.
-During the same period, there was a downward trend in rainfall (-15%).
-The majority of SSO events during the reporting period were wet weather related (60%), followed by blockages (26%), as illustrated in Figure 3-2 that depicts SSO events by cause per quarter for the reporting period.
+As illustrated in Figure 3-1, there was a downward trend in total SSO events (-64%), including both wet weather (-79%) and non-wet weather (-8%), over the five-year period.
+During the same period, there was a downward trend in rainfall (-29%).
+The majority of SSO events during the reporting period were due to blockages (39%), followed by wet weather (34%), as illustrated in Figure 3-2, which depicts SSO events by cause per quarter for the reporting period.
 The downward trend in wet weather SSO events shows a clear impact of the I/I reduction and capacity upgrade projects implemented under the Consent Decree Program.
+The non-wet weather SSO trend also continues to be downward showing the efficacy of the City's CMOM Program.

-Based on averaged data from the 13 rain gauges installed throughout Chattanooga, the observed rainfall in 2022 was 8% higher than normal.
-Significant wet weather events were observed throughout the year, including the three consecutive events that occurred between November 29 and December 15, 2022, with 9 inches of rainfall recorded over 2 weeks.
+Based on averaged data from the 13 rain gauges installed throughout Chattanooga, the observed rainfall in 2023 was 14% lower than normal.